 If you’re working to a tight timeframe, having your belongings shipped by air can be your best option.
-Air freight costs are usually higher than other forms of transport, however, and you’ll also need to factor in insurance costs, handling fees and (if you’re only sending a few things) minimum charges.
+Air freight costs are usually higher than other forms of transport, however.
+You’ll also need to factor in insurance costs, handling fees, and minimum charges.

-When sending by air you’ll usually be charged based on the weight of the items (rather than the size) so it can get expensive if you’re sending heavy items.
+When sending by air, fees are based on the weight of the items.
+As a result, it can get expensive if you’re sending heavy items.
 Because of this, air freight is usually best used for smaller shipments.

 Air freight: Transit times

 It might be expensive, but air freight is almost always the quickest way of getting your belongings to Switzerland.
 It’s possible to have your items door-to-door in the space of a week if you use a specialist relocation company.
-Should you choose to go it alone, things can take a little longer as you’ll need to factor in manually transporting your belongings from the airport to your new home.
+Should you choose to go it alone, things can take a little longer.
+You’ll need to factor in manually transporting your belongings from the airport to your home.

 How to find air freight for international removal

 As a starting point, use online quotes and comparison tools for an outline of what air freight might cost.
-Once you’ve got your quotes, it’s best to speak to a few companies by phone to get a more bespoke price, as online estimates rarely include the various additional charges of air freight and insurance.
+Once you’ve got your quotes, speak to a few companies by phone to get a more bespoke price.
+Online estimates rarely include the additional charges of air freight and insurance.

 How air freight works

 Air freight and removal companies generally provide door-to-door services.
 First, they’ll arrange a date to come and visit you to survey your belongings and offer a final quote.
 Once you’ve signed the paperwork, you can agree on a date to have your belongings collected.
-At this point, depending on the service you choose, either you or your removal company will need to draw up a full inventory list.
+At this point, either you or your removal company must draw up a full inventory list.
 Once your items have been collected, you should be able to track their progress online.

 Packing for air freight

-You’ll usually be allowed to pack your items yourself, but if you do this it’s important to make sure you don’t over-pack cases and boxes.
-If you want some extra peace of mind, your air freight company will offer a packing service for an additional cost.
+You can usually pack your items yourself.
+If you do this, it’s important not to over-pack cases and boxes.
+If you want extra peace of mind, air freight companies offer packing services for an additional cost.

 Who should use air freight?

-With Switzerland having several large commercial airports, air freight can be a painless way of getting your belongings to your new home quickly and safely.
-It won’t be cheap, though, so if you have a lot of belongings, consider sending only your most urgent possessions by air freight or as pre-paid excess baggage.
+With Switzerland having several airports, air freight can be a painless way of getting your belongings to your new home.
+It won’t be cheap, though; if you have a lot of belongings, consider sending only your most urgent possessions by air or as excess baggage.

 Relocating to Switzerland by road and shipping freight

 Switzerland is landlocked, so shipping exclusively by sea isn’t an option.
-On the bright side, the country is ideally located in central Europe, so it’s easy to ship your belongings to a port elsewhere and complete the journey by road freight.
+On the bright side, the country is ideally located in central Europe.
+As a result, it’s easy to ship your belongings to a port elsewhere and complete the journey by road.

-If you’re moving from the UK, your best and most cost-effective option can be to ship your belongings to Calais and complete the journey by road (seven hours to Geneva, eight hours to Zurich).
+If you’re moving from the UK, your best option might be shipping your belongings to Calais and completing the journey by road.
 From elsewhere in Europe, Rotterdam is a popular choice.
-From here, your belongings can either travel by road (eight and a half hours to Geneva, eight hours to Zurich), or by train freight, with regular cargo services available into Basel, Frenkendorf (near Basel) and Rekingen (near Zurich).
+From here, your belongings can either travel by road or train.
+There are regular train cargo services available into Basel, Frenkendorf (near Basel), and Rekingen (near Zurich).

-Relocation by a combination of shipping and road freight is a versatile and cost-effective way of moving your belongings, especially if you have a lot of items to send.
-With longer-distance and less time-pressured shipments, you can even group your belongings with those of other people, allowing you to move on a smaller budget.
+Relocation by a combination of shipping and road freight is a versatile and cost-effective way of moving your belongings.
+With longer-distance and less time-pressured shipments, you can even group your belongings with those of other people.
+As a result, you can move on a smaller budget.

 Freight shipping transit times

 Transit times vary hugely depending on where you’re traveling from.
-From within Europe, it might only take a matter of days to get your belongings to Switzerland, while from the US you could be looking at a least a couple of weeks.
-You should also be aware that when sending your items by sea, you’ll usually need to book further in advance than sending them by air freight.
+From within Europe, it might only take a matter of days to get your belongings to Switzerland; from the United States, this could be at least a couple of weeks.
+When sending your items by sea, you’ll usually need to book further in advance than sending them by air freight.

 Container ships: How the process works